Skip to content

 • The best weight at any rep range - heaviest you have lifted, regardless of how many reps you got.

-A set that beats any of those three is marked as a personal best the moment you save it.
+A set that beats any of those records is marked as a personal best the moment you save it.
 The Train view shows a coloured border, an accent tint, and a PB pill on the row.
 Recent personal records also surface on the insights tab and on every history page.

 You never have to flag a PB manually.
 The point is that the app handles bookkeeping so you can focus on the lift.